Before you start exploring opportunities in Norway you need to define what you are really looking for

 Internet country code: .no

-Annual vacation: Majority of Norwegians take annual vacations during school holidays.
+Annual vacation: The majority of Norwegians take annual vacations during school holidays.
 They are different according to the region.

 - 1 Jan - New Year's Day